How Much Does It Cost to Develop IoT Software?

 • Hygraph.
 The Federated Content Platform that allows the creation of a unified content layer from any source for further delivery to any required platform.
 It uses a GraphQL API to set up a unique federation approach to distributing your content from any place to selected platforms.
 Hygraph also provides you with an easy-to-use content management interface with schematization features to structurize your content in your own way.

 • DigitalOcean.
-In case you have your own database already set up, you need a platform to deploy it for proper cloud computing and storing features.
+In case you have your own database already set up, you need a platform to deploy an IoT app for proper cloud-based computing and storing features.
 DigitalOcean is one of such services that provide an easy code deployment along with granting a top-tier security level for your project.
 Quick API integration is also one of the trump cards of this platform, making adding features to your software less complicated.

-There are many examples of third-party services that may come in handy for your IoT project’s success.
+There are many examples of third-party services that may come in handy for the success of your IoT project, including those aimed at wearables.
 Every single of them has its monthly/annual cost that shouldn’t be overlooked in your budget estimates.

 📉 How to Safely Reduce IoT App Development Cost and Avoid Money Waste?

-As the variety of solutions is so vast, it’s hard to determine what you should do to reduce the cost to develop an IoT app.
+As the variety of solutions is so vast, it’s hard to determine what you should do to reduce the IoT software development costs.
 However, we’d like to share some tips that will help you make your development costs сlean of excessive spendings.

 Conduct a proper Project Discovery Stage

-We recommend you not to underestimate the Discovery Phase in a project’s lifespan.
+We recommend you not underestimate the Discovery Phase in a project’s lifespan and consider outsourcing this phase to specialized firms that can conduct it efficiently and cost-effectively.
 Obviously, conducting the DS costs much less than it may cost you to deal with the consequences of improper planning.
-If you focus on the prevention and not on the cure, it’ll significantly save your finances, as fixing errors costs way more than thoroughly planning on their prevention.
+If you focus on prevention, such as integrating notifications compatibility in the planning phase, and not on the cure, it’ll significantly save your finances, as fixing errors costs way more than thoroughly planning on their prevention.

 For a better understanding of what a Project Discovery Stage is, feel free to click the link down below and acquaint yourself with how it’s usually done.